Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Preliminaries: Monomial ideals and their associated primes

 \subsection{Observations on associated primes of monomial ideals}

-\begin{definition} Let $R$ be a commutative ring and $M$ be an $R$-module.
-A prime ideal $\fp$ is called an \textbf{associated prime} of $M$ if there exists an $x\in M$ such that $\fp$ is the annihilator of $x$, that is, $\fp=\{w\in R\mid wx=0\}$.
-The set of associated primes of $M$ is denoted by $\Ass(M)$.
+\begin{definition} For any ideal $I\subseteq R$, a prime ideal $\mathfrak{p}$ is an \textbf{associated prime} of $I$ if there exists an element $w\in R$ such that $\fp = I:w$.
+The element $w$ is called a \textbf{witness} of $\fp$ with respect to $I$.
+The set of associated primes of $I$ is denoted by $\Ass(R/I)$. \end{definition}

-In the case of $M=R/I$ for an ideal $I$ of $R$, one also speaks of the \textbf{associated primes of~$I$}. \end{definition} \begin{remark} If $I=Q_1\cap\dots\cap Q_k$ is an irredundant primary decomposition of the ideal $I$, then it holds that (cf.~\cite[Theorem~6.8]{Matsumura:1989:comm-ring-theory})